Patrick J. Adams & More Of Meghan Markle’s ‘Suits’ Co-Stars Show Support At Royal Wedding

 How sweet!
 Meghan Markle’s ‘Suits’ co-stars all showed up to the royal wedding on May 19 to see her walk down the aisle and marry Prince Harry.
 Talk about an epic reunion!

 Meghan Markle’s Suits family scored an invite to the biggest event of the year.
-Patrick J. Adams, 36, Gina Torres, 49, Sarah Rafferty, 45, and Rick Hoffman, 47, were all in attendance at Meghan and Prince Harry’s royal wedding on May 19.
+Patrick J. Adams, 36, Gina Torres, 49, Sarah Rafferty, 45, Gabriel Macht, 46, and Rick Hoffman, 47, were all in attendance at Meghan and Prince Harry’s royal wedding on May 19.
 They all looked fashionable and so happy to see Meghan, 36, who played Rachel on the hit show, marry the love of her life.
 Patrick was accompanied by wife and Pretty Little Liars star Troian Bellisario, 32.

 Gina admitted that she was actually surprised she got an invite!
 “I was,” Gina said on TODAY outside Windsor Castle, where Meghan and Harry will wed.
 “I think you know, you hope, and I hope nothing but the best — as we all do — for her, this is an incredible step in her life, so to bear witness to that is extraordinary.”
 All three of her co-stars knew about her romance with Harry long before it became public.
 They’re all great secret keepers!